Brunette Bombshell Niece Waidhofer Flaunts Insane Figure In Sultry Bedroom Selfies

 Instagram celebrity Niece Waidhofer gave her fans something to get excited about on Tuesday when she uploaded photos in which she showed off her incredible figure.

 In the double post, Niece was standing in front of a bed with a gray fur bedspread.
 She wore a strappy set of black lingerie that didn’t do much to cover her up.
 The top of the set featured interesting criss-cross straps that went across her breasts before wrapping around her neck.
-The bottoms were an equally revealing pair of cheeky panties with straps, lace and cutout details.
+The bottoms were an equally revealing pair of cheeky panties with straps, lace, and cutout details.
 The outfit showed off Niece’s voluptuous chest as well as her curvy derrière and hourglass shape.
 She paired the set with black thigh-high stockings for an extra dose of sex appeal.

 One shot showed the beauty from behind while the other photo captured her from the front.
 In the first snap, Niece stood with her back to a mirror while she struck a pose while looking over her shoulder with a serious look on her face.
-The angle showed the the curve in the small of her back as well as her toned legs.
+The angle showed the curve in the small of her back as well as her toned legs.
 With one knee bent, she put all the emphasis on her booty.
 The second snap showed the stunner from the front as she gave the camera a sultry look while striking a sexy pose.

-Niece wore a full face of makeup that included sculpted brows, thick lashes, heavy eye shadow and a peach color on her lips.
+Niece wore a full face of makeup that included sculpted brows, thick lashes, heavy eye shadow, and a peach color on her lips.
 She wore her long hair down in loose curls over one shoulder.

 As she is known to do, Niece cracked an off-color joke about her rear end in the post’s caption.
 The post seemed to be a hit, as it garnered over 27,000 likes and more than 500 comments within an hour of going live.